LarsDietrich/outer_space/README.txt

 The home page slider is built on jmpress.js, originally downloaded from Codrops.

 The about page (which is currently hidden) is essentially a mildly customized port from Arbor.js's home page.

-Integrated Gaia Design's queryloader2.j file to preload the entire dome before showing the page.
+Integrated Gaia Design's queryloader2.js file to preload the entire dome before showing the page.

 I like the idea of preloading the site, as long as the loaded product is worth the wait :)

 ## Included images

 All of the included images were downloaded from Creattor.com, or other similar site.
-I did not build any of the images, however I did customize a few of the with Fireworks.
+I did not build any of the images, however I did customize a few of them with Fireworks.

 ## Included Fonts